olatunjiabel/sc200-soc-portfolio/PROJECT 6-Sentinel-SOAR-BruteForce-Automation/README.md

 | sort by LastSeen desc
 ```

-The KQL is set to automatically create an incident in Defender portal when there's 5 failed attempts or greater and successful attempts is greater or equal to 1.
+The KQL is set to automatically create an incident in Defender portal when there's 5 failed attempts or greater and successful attempts is greater than or equal to 1.

 ![KQL Detection Query](screenshots/03-kql-detection-query.png)